Frequently Asked Questions

 A typical interview lasts 30-60 minutes.

-Will I have a phone or in-person interview for AVODAH?
+Will I have a phone or in-person interview?

 The vast majority of our applicants interview over the phone.
-If you are able to come to one of our offices in Chicago, New Orleans, New York City, or Washington, DC, please contact our Recruitment Coordinator at email@example.com so she can schedule an in-person interview.
+If you are able to come to one of our offices in Chicago, New Orleans, New York City, or Washington, DC, please contact Recruitment and Outreach Coordinator Russ Agdern at [email protected] so he can schedule an in-person interview.
 We may also be able to offer in-person interviews with alumni in several other cities around the country.

 Will I have an in-person interview with a prospective placement agency?